CHAPTER 6

 (3) Is certified by the State Department of General Services as a small business.

-(h) “Purchase order” shall mean a written or electronic authorization for a particular vendor to provide particular materials, supplies, equipment, and services to the City for a particular price and which shall contain terms and conditions of such purchase and shall be in a form approved by the City Attorney.
+(p) “Purchase order” shall mean a written or electronic authorization for a particular vendor to provide particular materials, supplies, equipment, services and professional services to the City for a particular price and which shall contain terms and conditions of such purchase and shall be in a form approved by the City Attorney.

 2602 Centralized Purchasing.

 The purchasing system is intended to be centralized within the finance function of the City.
 The City Manager may authorize, in writing, any department to purchase specified supplies and equipment independent of the Purchasing Manager; however, such purchases shall be made in conformity with established procedures and regulations.
 (Ord.
-17-1609, § 2)
+17-1609, § 2; Ord.
+23-2309, § 2)

 2603 Purchasing Manager.

-The City Manager shall serve as the Purchasing Manager.
-The City Manager may also appoint a designee to serve as the Purchasing Manager and to administer the purchasing system.
+The City Manager shall serve as the Purchasing Manager or appoint a designee to serve as the Purchasing Manager and to administer the purchasing system.
+The City Manager shall document the appointment of a designee.
 The Purchasing Manager’s authority and responsibilities shall be in accordance with the purchasing system, any established administrative rules and procedures, and as established by the City Council and/or the City Manager.
-The Purchasing Manager may also establish administrative rules and procedures in order to carry out the purposes of this Chapter.
 (Ord.
-17-1609, § 2)
+17-1609, § 2; Ord.
+23-2309, § 2)

-Administrative rules and procedures governing the purchasing system, either by resolution or administrative procedures and regulation, shall provide procedures that require every department to annually submit requests and estimates for materials, supplies, equipment and services to the designated Purchasing Manager in a prescribed requisition process.
+Administrative rules and procedures governing the purchasing system, either by resolution or administrative procedures and regulation, shall provide procedures that require every department to submit requests and estimates for all purchases and amendments to purchases and contracts to the designated Purchasing Manager in a prescribed requisition process.
 (Ord.
-17-1609, § 2)
+17-1609, § 2; Ord.
+23-2309, § 2.
+Formerly 2604)

-(1) Individual purchases of materials, supplies, and equipment from one (1) vendor of less than $1,000, in the aggregate, during a fiscal year.
+(i) Individual purchases of materials, supplies, and equipment from one (1) vendor of less than $1,000.

 (b) Written Contracts.
 The following shall govern the use of written contracts: